mattermost/mattermost-plugin-channel-translations/README.md

   - v10.0 or later recommended
   - v9.11+ (ESR)
 - PostgreSQL database
-- Network access to the translation service
+- Mattermost Copilot Plugin installed and configured (used for translation services)

 ## Configuration